Levon Hayrapetyan

-Levon Hayrapetyan (Լևոն Հայրապետյան, born 17 April 1989), also known as Levon Hairapetian, is an Armenian football player who currently plays defender for German club SV Grün-Weiß Beckedorf.
+Levon Hayrapetyan (Լևոն Հայրապետյան, born 17 April 1989), also known as Levon Hairapetian, is an Armenian former professional footballer who played as a left-back.

 He is the son of Olympic medal winning field hockey player Sos Hayrapetyan.

 Club career

 Hayrapetyan is the pupil of the German school of football.
 He played in the amateur Bramefeldere 1945 club and the youth team of Hamburger SV.
 As part of Hamburger SV II, he spent seven games.
 Hayrapetyan also played four matches for Pyunik Yerevan.
 Pyunik won the 2010 Armenian Premier League with Levon a member of the club.
 In January 2011, he signed a contract with Polish club Lechia Gdańsk for a half-year deal.

 On 5 June 2019, Hayrapetyan was released by FC Alashkert.
-In December 2019 it was confirmed, that Hayrapetyan would return to Germany for 2020 to play for SV Grün-Weiß Beckedorf.

 International career

-He played as a member of the Armenia U-19 junior and Armenia U-21 youth teams.
+He played as a member of the Armenia U19 and U21 youth teams.

 On 9 February 2011, Hayrapetyan made his debut in the Armenia national football team in a friendly match with Georgia.
 Levon suffered an injury on 11 September 2012 in a 2014 FIFA World Cup qualification away match against Bulgaria and underwent knee surgery in Munich.
 Hayrapetyan stated the operation went successful.
 He will be able to play again in about four months.